Emergence of the Unconventional Type-II Nambu-Goldstone Modes with Topological Origin in Bose Superfluids: Supplemental Material

 and

+with $\phi_k=\arctan(k_y/k_x)$.
+Considering the $k^2$ term as the perturbation, this form is convenient for the perturbation analysis of NG modes.

-The low-energy excitation spectra, as the eigen-spectra of Bogoliubov Hamiltonian, can be calculated with a perturbation theory by setting the momentum-independent part $K_0$ and momentum-dependent part $K_{2x}k_{x}^{2}+K_{2y}k_{y}^{2}$ respectively as the zero-order Hamiltonian and perturbation Hamiltonian~\cite{takahashi2015counting}.
+The low-energy excitation spectra, as the eigen-spectra of Bogoliubov Hamiltonian, can be calculated with a perturbation theory by setting the momentum-independent part $K_0$ and momentum-dependent part $K_{2}k^2$ respectively as the zero-order Hamiltonian and perturbation Hamiltonian~\cite{takahashi2015counting}.
 The basic idea of the perturbation theory of Bogoliubov spectra are similar to the conventional perturbation theory, i.e. 1) solving the eigenvalue problem of the zero-order Hamiltonian; 2) expanding the eigenvalues and eigenvectors of the Bogoliubov Hamiltonian into different perturbation orders; 3) deriving the perturbative eigenvalues and eigenvectors by matching different perturbation orders in the two sides of the full eigenvalue equation.
 This procedure has been elaborated in details in Ref.~\cite{takahashi2015counting}.
-In the following, we will focus on the analysis in sub-phase $M$ (fortunately the dispersion of NG modes could be analytically written down in this sub-phase), which analytically confirms the emergence of type-II NG modes at the boundary between sub-pases $M$ and $T$.
+In the following, we will focus on the analysis in sub-phases $M$ and $T$, which analytically confirms the emergence of type-II NG modes at the boundary between sub-pases $M$ and $T$.